Psalms For Life

 but whenever I say so

-they’re bent on war.
+they’re all bent on war.

 This psalm begins a series of fifteen psalms pilgrims sang going up to Jerusalem to attend one of Israel’s annual feasts.
 Recounting her past deliverance, the psalmist* seeks God’s help in her current crisis.
 Isolated, threatened, vulnerable, she sees herself as an alien in a hostile land, surrounded by warring tribes.

 The psalmist is attacked by people so desperate for power they’ll say anything to get it.
-Their pervasive lies engender enough hostility and insecurity to destroy the community’s social cohesion, such that armed conflict becomes a way of life.
-We now see this sort of thing increasingly worldwide, thanks to unprincipled social media moguls supported by their equally unprincipled politician-enablers.
+Their pervasive lies engender enough insecurity and hostility to destroy the community’s social cohesion, such that armed conflict becomes a way of life.
+We now see this sort of thing increasingly worldwide, thanks to unprincipled social media moguls supported by equally unprincipled politician-enablers.
 These people selfishly use our unprecedented connection through the Internet to divide us as never before.
 The people the psalmist has in mind are similarly addicted to wealth and power such that they knowingly spread lies and division.

 Nothing has changed since the psalmist’s day, Lord, with families and whole societies often torn to shreds by vicious talk.
 Deliver me from such evil.
 Give me words of peace and harmony to combat words of hate and aggression.
-Help me live as if you’re in control—for you are.
+Help me live as if you’re in control—for you truly are.
 Amen.

 In your free moments today, pray these words: